neskaffeto/neskaffeto/README.md

-- 👋 Hi, I’m Nessi
+- 👋 Hi, I’m Vanessa
-- 👀 I’m interested in JavaScript
+- 👀 I’m interested in programming and data analysis
-- 🌱 I’m currently learning how to be an academic survivor
+- 🌱 I’m currently learning how to be an academic weapon
-- 📫 How to reach me : neskafet0@gmail.com
+- 📫 How to reach me : vanesa.kr.k@gmail.com
-- 😄 Pronouns: d/dx
- ⚡ Fun fact: no